I am a Reader in physics and part of the photon physics group, which is based in the Photon Science Institute.

 Currently, my main area of interest is the photo-physics of quantum structured semiconductors, including colloidal quantum dots, GaN quantum wells and, most recently, 2D materials.

-To date, I have published more than 66 journal papers and presented at numerous national and international conferences.
+To date, I have published 70 journal papers and presented at numerous national and international conferences.
 I am the co-author of The Physics of Photorefractive Polymers and contributed a chapter the 'Handbook of Laser Technology and Applications'.